GSA/digitalgov.gov/content/posts/2014/10/2014-10-27-results-report-robots-created-for-competitions-to-help-ebola-response.md

 topics:
   - challenges
   - challenge-gov
-  - challenges and prize competitions
+  - challenges-and-prize-competitions
   - challenges-and-prizes-community-of-practice
   - nasa
-  - US Agency for International Development
+  - us-agency-for-international-development
-  - USAID
+  - usaid
 ---

 Challenge competitions were recently highlighted as two potential solutions to help with the Ebola crisis responses.
 The first is a grand challenge launched Oct.
 17, 2014, by the United States Agency for International Development (USAID): [Ebola: A Grand Challenge for Development](http://www.usaid.gov/grandchallenges/ebola).